-Each database covers specific subject areas, and that the coverage varies.
-The Web of Science goes back to 1899 but Zoological Record covers zoological literature from as far back as 1864.
+There are several databases in the group besides the Web of Science.
+Each covers specific subject areas, and that the coverage varies.
+For instance, the Web of Science goes back to 1899 but Zoological Record covers relevant literature from as far back as 1864.
 Remember that if you search All Databases, the information on each entry will not be as complete as it will be in specific databases.
 Your topic will help guide you in making your choice, but it is usually a good idea to start by searching everything.